elastisys/security-review/README.md

 ### Supply Management

-1. Is google cloud infrastructure in line with your compliance requirements?
+1. Is cloud infrastructure in line with your compliance requirements?

 2. Is there a multi-cloud architecture ? if yes , what other cloud provided services used ?

 3. Are the underlying VMs / load-balancers / storage sufficiently protected? (e.g., via firewalls)

-4. Is your application connected to any google cloud managed services? (e.g., database-as-a-service, logging-as-a-service, incident-management-as-a-service)
+4. Is your application connected to any managed services? (e.g., database-as-a-service, logging-as-a-service, incident-management-as-a-service)

 ### Separation of testing and production

-1. Do you separate testing from production google cloud clusters?
+1. Do you separate testing from production cloud clusters?

 2. Do you take production data into testing?